Chilaquiles Verdes with Chicken and Sunny-Side Egg

 The tortilla chips were the hardest part.
 I remembered the original recipe I ate all those years ago used thick-cut tortilla chips.
 They were probably homemade, but I assumed I could find something in the store that would be the equivalent.

 I ended up with a bag of the tortilla chips that you have with dip at parties.
-If I had really planned in advance, I would’ve made (or bought) soft tortillas and then fried them myself.
+If I had really planned, I would’ve made (or bought) soft tortillas and then fried them myself.

 Determining the best queso fresco was an interesting debate.
 I found a large container at the market that said, “Authentic Mexican” while another version said, “Portuguese Style.”